Experience the joy of live dance in a supportive theater setting.

-Pittsburgh Ballet Theatre is proud to offer sensory-friendly performances for children and adults with ASD and other sensitivity issues or special needs.
+Pittsburgh Ballet Theatre is proud to offer sensory-friendly performances for children and adults with autism spectrum disorders and other sensitivity issues or special needs.
 We have produced sensory-friendly performances since 2013; PBT was the first professional ballet company in the country to present a sensory-friendly performance of The Nutcracker.
-Other ballets in our sensory-friendly repertoire are Peter Pan, by Jorden Morris, and Beauty and the Beast, by Lew Christensen.
+Other ballets in our sensory-friendly repertoire are Jorden Morris’ Peter Pan and Lew Christensen’s Beauty and the Beast.

 Prepare for the ballet and your visit to the theater with our pre-visit social stories:

-Run Time: Approximately 2 hours and 10 minutes with one 20-minute intermission.
+Run Time: Approximately 2 hours and 10 minutes, which includes one 20-minute intermission

 What makes it “sensory-friendly?”

-A friendly, supportive environment for families with a loved one with special needs.
-Adaptations to the performance are slight, including
+These performances feature a friendly, supportive environment for families with a loved one with special needs.
+Adaptations to the performance are slight, including:

 - lower sound levels